 The Mississippi School for Mathematics and Science recognizes the unique values, needs, and talents of the academically able student.
-The program at MSMS is designed to challenge each student based on individual capabilities, background, interests in certain curricular areas, and on college requirements.
+MSMS challenges each student based on college requirements, individual capabilities, background, and interests in certain curricular areas.

 The curriculum at MSMS provides students with the foundation needed for successful academic pursuits after high school.
 Each discipline is seen as a part of the whole rather than as a separate entity.
-The total instructional program is integrated in such a way that students do not perceive content information as isolated and fragmented, but understand the interrelatedness of all learning.
-The instructional climate is conducive to recognizing entry level skills and abilities of each student and then allowing students to progress to reach their maximum potential.
+The total instructional program is integrated in such a way that students do not perceive content information as isolated and fragmented but understand the interrelatedness of all learning.
+The instructional climate is conducive to recognizing entry level skills and abilities of each student and then allowing students to progress towards their maximum potential.